cosmos/interchain-security/CONTRIBUTING.md

 to do this is have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).

+**Note:** Exceptions to the above guidelines are possible, but only after prior discussions with the core team.

 ### Testing

 Appropriate tests should be written with a new feature, and all existing tests should pass.
 See [docs/testing.md](./docs/old/testing.md) for more information.